Icon made by IceIris

 - Download mods you want.
 You can install several mods one above another, the last mod installed will only change files it needs to.
 NOTE: backup is created based on the files before modding, so if you install several mods, backup will contain previous mods installed.

-- Open IAMI and follow instructions (select a mod file, select a file in the game folder, confirm installation).
+- Open IAMI (or double click the mod, open with IAMI) and follow instructions (select a mod file, select a WAD file in the game folder, confirm installation).
 Please, read carefully.
 If something goes wrong, it usually writes what exactly went wrong and sometimes suggests solutions.